Carta Caritatis

 Carta Caritatis is the constitution of the Cistercian Order.
 The document, approbated in 1119 by Pope Calixtus II, regulates relations among the Cistercian abbeys.
 The text was continually revised and adapted until 1155.
-In terms of canon law, the Carta Caritatis is a document of unprecedented significance, since it introduced the systematic regulations that made a group of monks at Cîteaux into the first religious order in Church history.
+In terms of canon law, the Carta Caritatis is a document of unprecedented significance, since it introduced the systematic regulations that made a group of monks at Cîteaux into one of the most important religious orders in the High Middle Ages.
 It is held in high esteem as a legal monument of great influence.

 Name

 The name Carta Caritatis is often misunderstood as referring to mystical unions or the ties of friendship in the monastic community.
 In fact, the text is quite technical and concerned with administrative matters.
 The "charity" in the title comes from the fact that when new monasteries were founded, they were not forced to make financial contributions to the abbeys that founded them.
 Such payments had caused problems in the monastic family of Cluny which preceded the Cistercian movement.